tranverse/dub/apps/web/guides/appwrite.md

 ## Step 5

-Create the Dub client and send leads to Dub using the `dub.track.lead()` function.
+Create the Buzz client and send leads to Buzz using the `dub.track.lead()` function.

 ```javascript
 import type { Models } from "node-appwrite";